 We always look for new team members!
 Please get in contact for master's projects, PhD position openings and postdoctoral opportunities!
 We are also happy to support you with your own scholarship application.

-We are at the 43rd COSPAR Scientific Assembly!
-In the sessions G0.1 Gravitational Effects on Physic-Chemical Processes) and G0.2 (Drop Tower Days) we present our recent findings on how electrocatalyst nanostructures influence the hydrogen gas bubble evolution characteristics on semiconductor-electrocatalyst systems in microgravity environment.
+We are at the 44th COSPAR Scientific Assembly in Athens this summer!
+In the sessions G0.1 Gravitational Effects on Physic-Chemical Processes) and G0.2 (Drop Tower Days) we present our recent findings on how electrocatalyst nanostructures influence the hydrogen gas bubble evolution characteristics on semiconductor-electrocatalyst systems in microgravity environment and how we can use magnets to influence bubble dynamics!